microsoft/msticpy/README.md

 [Azure Sentinel](https://azure.microsoft.com/en-us/services/azure-sentinel/).
-While Azure Sentinel is still a big focus of our work, we are extending the data query/acquisition components to pull log data from other sources (currently Microsoft Defender and Microsoft Graph but we are actively working on support for data from other SIEM platforms).
+While Azure Sentinel is still a big focus of our work, we are extending the data query/acquisition components to pull log data from other sources (currently Splunk, Microsoft Defender for Endpoint and Microsoft Graph are supported but we are actively working on support for data from other SIEM platforms).
 Most of the components can also be used with data from any source.
 Pandas DataFrames are used as the ubiquitous input and output format of almost all components.
+There is also a data provider to make it easy to and process data from local CSV files and pickled DataFrames.

 The package addresses three central needs for security investigators and hunters: